jerodvenemafm/getting-started-vuejs/README.md

 ```

 Notice that the configuration file created earlier has been imported and used to initialize the plugin, and we are generating a token using that information.
 By taking this approach, your shared secret is never exposed to the outside world, and you can restrict access based on your application requirements.

+That's it!
+Your app is up and running.
+To learn more, check out our documentation at [https://developer.liveswitch.io/](https://developer.liveswitch.io/)